karlseguin/dcache/readme.md

 DCache.ttl(:users, key)
 ```

-Returns the unix time, in seconds, when the value will be considered expired.
+Returns the time, in seconds, when the value will be considered expired.
 Returns `nil` if the key isn't found.
 This can return a value which is less than now.

 ### put/3 & put/4
 ```elixir